The City College of New YorkCCNY

 For questions concerning registration, e.g. possible overtallies, please email the Math Dept at math@ccny.cuny.edu.
 In addition to indicating your preferred sections(s) for the course you are looking for, please be sure to include your Empl ID and telephone number (for a quicker back and forth about available sections).
 Your email will be forwarded to an advisor.

-For questions about changing a Major or Minor, you should get a response from the Assistant Chair, Prof. Joseph Bak, who advises undergraduate Mathematics majors.
-Prof Bak usually responds in a day or so.
+For questions about changing a Major or Minor, you should get a response from Prof. Sean Cleary, who advises undergraduate Mathematics majors.

 The Administrators page lists administrators and advisors in the department together with some information about how to contact our administrators.
 This page can also be reached by clicking “Administation” on the menu at left.

-Professors Jorgenson and Chinta are co-Chairs of the Mathematics Master's program.
-It is best to contact them by writing to mathgradchair@ccny.cuny.edu.
+Professor Chinta is the Graduate Chair of the Mathematics Master's program.
+It is best for questions about the graduate program to go to mathgradchair@ccny.cuny.edu.

 Contacting instructors